Five people in military uniforms lying on grass in a circle, with their heads close together.

 Founder, Lone Soldier Center

 Lone Soldiers have served in the IDF since the 1948 War of Independence.
 Many left the DP Camps and were handed a gun as they arrived in Israel.
-Lone Soldiers are individuals serving in the Israel Defense Forces (IDF) who do not have immediate family living in Israel.
-They fall into several categories: New Immigrants (Olim Chadashim), Foreign Volunteers, Israeli-born Soldiers who are estranged from families or come from difficult home situations (such as orphaned or at-risk youth) leaving them without a support network during their service, and Religious Lone Soldiers (Charedi) often from ultra-Orthodox communities, who may serve without the support of their families due to differences in beliefs regarding military service.
+Lone Soldiers, an official designation by the IDF in both active duty and reserves, are individuals serving in the Israel Defense Forces (IDF) who do not have immediate family in Israel supporting them.
+They fall into two categories: Foreign- or Israeli-born.

 Four people outdoors taking a selfie with a background of parked cars and trees.